 - If you need the assistance of machine translators like Google Translate, you can even integrate Anaphraseus with that.

 EsperantiloTM is a remastered piece of the original software named Esperantilo.
 It is quite dated software.
 The original Esperantilo was a translation tool for the Esperantilo language.
 It contained dictionaries, grammar checkers, and other components of the Esperantilo language.

-As the original Esperantilo was an open source translation tool, the developers extracted the powerful translation memory tool from it and built this amazing memory tool for professional translators.
+As the original Esperantilo was an open source translation tool, the developers extracted the powerful translation memory tool and built this amazing memory tool for professional translators.
 It can now be used with any pair of languages.
-Esperantilo TM is small, light, easy to use and can be run on any variant of Linux.
+Esperantilo TM is small, light, easy to use, and can be run on any variant of Linux.

 Key Features of Esperantilo